-Food Groups With Little or No Carbs:
+Foods with Little or No Carbs:

 The Non-Starchy Vegetables Group

 Foods from this group are low in calories and give you vitamins, minerals, and fiber.
 Fiber is harder to digest than most foods so it helps you feel full longer.
 Fill half your plate with colorful veggies!